A selection from…

 There was a shift in the 1920’s with many companies restructuring from monolithic functional organizations (sales, marketing, manufacturing, purchasing, etc.) and reorganizing into divisions (by product, territory, brand, etc.) that each have their own responsibility for profit and loss.

 This is the Company we know today.
-An organization working within divisions to continuously improve a current business model by the incremental improvement of existing services or the introduction of new ones.
+An organization working within divisions to continuously improve a current business model by the incremental improvement of existing services or introducing new ones.
 It has been a hugely successful model.

 But with all the advances made since the beginning of the twentieth century, has evolution of organizational design kept up?
 I put to you that that it hasn’t.
 Continuing to improve upon existing business models will no longer be enough in coming years — with many of the great successes of the past five years demonstrating the invention of new business models.